AI-Rowan/ASSA_CSI_Annuities/Data Manipulations and assumptions.md

 * Company 25 - confirming issues with changes in policy/life number formats and preferred underwriting classes.
 * Certain datafiles that appear to be errors are excluded (old uploads for company 25, one version of 2014 data for company 6)

+Outstanding issues:
+* Something wrong with exposure for company 6 in 2013

 # 02 calculate exposure

 ## Companies other than 18: